DixitIshan/Face-Recognition/README.md

 * This Project is completed on a device with 6th gen Intel i5 Processor, 8 Gigs DDR3 RAM, and 2 Gigs Nvidia 940 Mx Graphics Card.
 Tensorflow GPU version is used for Training the Network.

+* You can also evaluate the performance using a variety of methods such as K-fold cross validation, Accuracy score, Precision recall, ROC curve etc...
+I have not implemented all these yet.
+Please feel free to do it.

 * If you find any bug in the code or you would like to contribute to the code in any way, please do not hesitate.